openeyesarchive/oink/README.md

 ```

 ### Integration Tests
 Integration tests are located within tests folder and can be run specifically using the command `mvn verify` or by doing a standard `mvn clean install`.
+Integration tests significantly extend build time.

 To override the default properties used in the integration tests for your own environment use a command like this..